Pro Tips for Choosing Paint

 |PRO TIP: Buy the best paint and equipment you can afford.
 Good paint adheres better, dries smoother, and lasts longer.
 Generally, quality paint has higher percentages of solids (pigments and binders) that yield a thicker film of paint when dry.
 Using cheap paint is a waste of time and money.|

 Whether you’re painting exterior or interior surfaces, latex paints are probably the best bet.
 The next sections explain why.
+Two essential definitions.

 - Oil-based paints and stains may contain linseed oil, tung oil, or synthetic resins called alkyds.
 Because alkyds are the most common “oil” in oil-based paints, professionals often use the term alkyd instead of oil based.
 However, oil based is the broader, more inclusive term for products that must be thinned and cleaned up with solvents.